ZeekHoft/SOS-button/README.md

 # SOS-button
-press it and an SOS sound will come out it uses flutter and python
+press it and an SOS sound will come out it uses flutter and p